zzhangjii/learning-library/workshops/LabGuide500Configurenode.jsAppWithATP.md

 #### For windows users:

-- Download and run the PuTTY installer [here](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
+- Download and run the [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) installer.

 - Generate a private and public key pair:
     - Go to the Windows Start menu -> All Programs -> PuTTY and open PuTTYgen